piccolo-orm/piccolo/docs/src/piccolo/query_types/select.rst

 Additional features
 ~~~~~~~~~~~~~~~~~~~

-You also can chain multiple different aggregate functions in one query,
+You also can chain multiple different aggregate functions in one query:

 .. code-block:: python